The formula used to divide a complex number a+bi by a complex number c+di is:

 Therefore, the inumber arguments can be supplied to the Excel Imdiv function as either:

-In the example below, the Excel Imdiv function is used find the difference between different pairs of complex numbers.
+In the spreadsheet below, the Excel Imdiv function is used find the difference between different pairs of complex numbers.

-Further information on the Excel Imdiv function can be found on the Microsoft Office website.
+Further information on the Excel Imdiv function are provided on the Microsoft Office website.